Jeung San Do: Cosmic year

 The "cosmic year" of Jeung San Do.

 According to Jeun Sang Do, Gang Il-sun revealed to humanity that the universe embodies a four-fold cycle.
 A "cosmic year" contains four cosmic seasons corresponding to birth, growth, harvest, and rest.

-Views on Korean history
+Views on Modern Korean history

 According to Jeung San Do, the History of Korea is that of a chessboard used by America, China, Russia, and Japan.
 While the Empire of Japan completed the annexation of Korea in 1910, they were merely pawns or workmen (ilkkun) of Sangjenim; racial brothers who saved Korea from domination by the Western great powers.
 The Japanese, according to this narrative, provided the "service" (pongsa) of modernizing Korea as penance for the Japanese invasions of Korea (1592–1598).
 Accordingly, resistance against Japan was ill-advised, and Chinilpa collaborationist organizations such as Iljinhoe should not be condemned.
 Koreans merely had to "wait patiently", as Jeung San Do taught, for the guests to vacate the board in order to assume ownership of the Korean Peninsula.